VirtoCommerce/vc-module-marketo/README.md

 # Settings
 * Go to Marketo module settings and configure URL, Client Id and Client Secret.
 To get those values, consult the following guide.

+# Scenarios
+* Register new user on Virto Commerce storefront, then check marketo leads database.
+New lead should appear there.

 # License
 Copyright (c) Virtosoftware Ltd.  All rights reserved.